 General Instructions for Standard Investment Reports

-Standard Investment Reports are required for IT Security and Compliance, Network, Data Center and Cloud, and End User Standard Investments.
-Reporting on other Standard Investment reports is optional during the FY20 budget cycle.
+Standard Investment Reports are required, as applicable, for IT Security and Compliance, Network, Data Center and Cloud, End User, Application, and Delivery Standard Investments.
+The other three standard investment types – IT Management, Output, and Platform – are required, as applicable, but do not have associated Standard Investment Reports.
 For more details on the schema and technical development of Standard Investment Reports, please visit the GitHub ITDB Schema Repository at https://github.com/GSA/ITDB-schema .

 General Instructions for CIO Evaluation Reports

-The CIO Evaluation Report Submission contains the CIO Rating section of the FY21 Guidance separated from the Major Business Case in order to allow submission of CIO Ratings with any non-major investment in the Agency IT Portfolio Summary.
+The CIO Evaluation Report Submission contains the CIO Rating section of the FY21 Guidance separated from the Major Business Case and Standard Investment Report in order to allow submission of CIO Ratings with any non-major investment in the Agency IT Portfolio Summary.
 CIO Evaluation Reports are required, as applicable, for Type 01 Major and Type 05 Standard investments.

 Submitting updates to CIO ratings outside of the annual submissions: